Etiology

 • fibromuscular dysplasia (FMD)

-• rarely affects the subclavian artery; practically never the aorta
+• rarely affects the subclavian artery; almost never the aorta

 • temporal arteritis (does not affect CCA and subclavian artery)